 I remember dad once wanting to talk to me about getting his financial aspects in place and I retorted with “Dad!
 I don’t want to think about that! “ And no more was said on the matter…

-There is also much superstition around the subject of death or a belief that if we talk about our death’s it will somehow bring it on, tempting fate in some way.
+There is also many superstitions around the subject of death or a belief that if we talk about our death’s it will somehow bring it on, tempting fate in some way.

 Having meaningful relationships and interactions with everyone I meet.
 It’s just magical.
 It doesn’t mean I live recklessly, but truly value each and every precious breath I take and each and every moment.

-And of course, I still make plans for tomorrow and how I want to spend the remainder of my time and who to spend it with.
+And of course, I still make plans for tomorrow and how I want to spend the remainder of my time and whom to spend it with.